KonSola5/jstris-extras/README.md

 - Bag separators
 - Fully customizable Practice mode (basically TETR.IO Zen in Jstris)
 - The ability to distinguish the active piece from the stack,
-- New sound events (like T-spin being detected after a rotation, garbage being received, garbage being added to field)
 - Option to launch Jstris into singleplayer instead of defaulting to Live

 Features removed: